catty (CATTY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 catty Historical Price

-According to the latest data gathered on catty live price page, the current price of catty is 0USD.
+According to the latest data gathered on catty live price page, the current price of catty is 0.000096USD.
 The circulating supply of catty(CATTY) is

 In the past 24 hours, catty has shown a price movement of